EliAndrewC/l7r/setting/l7r.md

 Twenty years ago, the daimyo of the Masao vassal house of the Matsu family was visiting Kyuden Kakita with his eldest son (and heir to the Masao domain), Matsu Agetoki.
 Kakita Daini was the best archer in the Kakita house, and Agetoki - an accomplished archer himself - challenged him to an archery contest.
 The two of them spent the afternoon each challenging the other to impromptu feats of precision, naming certain shots for the other to make, and arguing with increasing tempers about the fairness of the challenges, or the trickery (as in trick-shooting) of each other's accomplishments.

-Finally, Agetoki angrily declared that Daini hit a human-sized target with reliability from even such a distance as across the Kakita castle courtyard.
+Finally, Agetoki angrily declared that Daini could not hit a human-sized target with reliability from even such a distance as across the Kakita castle courtyard.
 Daini furiously declared that he certainly could, and the two of them made a wager.
 Agetoki would stand "just as I am now" on one side of the courtyard, and Daini would take aim and shoot at him.
 Then Daini would stand "just as you are now" and let Agetoki do the same.
 Then they would repeat.
 Whichever man backed out or was first rendered unable to stand would forfeit.

 Agetoki wagered the Owari province of the Masao domain (once he succeeded his father and became the Masao daimyo) against the ink-flight scrolls.
 Daini sneeringly agreed, laughing at the fact that if Agetoki survived his arrow, he would likely be disowned and removed from the line of succession so that his family could keep the province, and that he might as well prepare to commit seppuku.